nd-pc/PotreeConverter/README.md

 ### Running PotreeConverterMPI

-The tools is designed to run on a clsuter with SLURM or PBS scheduler.
+The tool is designed to run on a cluster with SLURM or PBS scheduler.
 The cluster has a login node to submit jobs and multiple compute nodes.
 Run the follwoing command on the login node in the root directory of the repository:

 ```bash
 python3 PotreeConverterPartitioned/run_PotreeConverterBatch.py <path to INI configuration file>